vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 ### What should you do if the `deploy` job is failing?

-The commonest cause of errors is a mis-configuration of the environment variables.
+The most common cause of errors is a misconfiguration of the environment variables.

 The various environment variables starting with `CF_` should